 We believe that the majority of translators work from home as independent translators.

 So where is the training in business skills that you will depend on when you become self-employed?

-If you are planning to embark on a career in translation, make sure you enrol in classes on business management.
+If you are planning to embark on a career in translation, make sure you enroll in classes on business management.
 So far Iolante has only found one university (Swansea) which offers a course teaching business skills for translators.

 Iolante also believes that it is more beneficial for a future career in translation to combine your language/translating degree with studies in a specialist subject, be it in engineering, economics or one of the sciences.
 It will give you a vast advantage over graduates who have language qualifications “only”.

 Other translation qualifications

 If you don’t have a full language based degree, all is not lost.
 You can obtain the Chartered Institute of Linguists’ exam for the Diploma in Translation.
 The Institute is based in the UK but this qualification has an excellent international standing and can be sat in a number of European countries.